most aggressive dog breeds

 © Zapata, et al. 2016

-While there were a lot more factors that scientists paid attention to, in conclusion, it seems that breed-specific aggression can be classified into four main categories.
+While scientists paid attention to many more factors, breed-specific aggression can be classified into four main categories.

 The categories are: